Lxb0102/KERL/KERL/README.md

 # KERL
-**This is the data and code for our paper** `Knowledge enhanced representation learning network for Drug Recommendation`.
+**This is the data and code for our paper** `Knowledge enhanced representation learning network for drug recommendation`.

 ## Prerequisites